mrvautin/moostaka/README.md

 [moostaka](https://github.com/mrvautin/moostaka) depends on jQuery and Moustache.
 They need to be added to your `<head>` tag above moostaka.js

-A demo and examples can be found: [http://moostaka.mrvautin.com](http://moostaka.mrvautin.com)
+A demo and examples can be found: [http://moostaka.mrvautin.com](http://moostaka.mrvautin.com).

+#### Example app

+Check out the example app in the /example folder.

 Example: